 Green is the colour associated with the wood element and is seen in abundance during the spring with new growth and colour blossoming all around us.

 Now how does all this effect your body?
 Well the liver plays a major role in the free flow of qi (energy).
-When the liver energy is in balance your body’s immune system is strong, your emotionally sound and vibrant .
+When the liver energy is in balance, in Traditional Chinese Medicine (TCM) we believe your body’s immune system is strong, you are emotionally sound and vibrant .

 Some indications of Liver Qi stagnation are described below.
 In my experience these symptoms can be present at any time of the year however, quite often they are exacerbated during the spring-time when the liver energy is at its peak: